GT4SD/gt4sd-core/CONTRIBUTING.md

     And the style checks:

     ```sh
-    # blacking and sorting imports
+    # blacking and sorting imports (this might change your files)
     python -m black src/gt4sd
     python -m isort src/gt4sd
     # checking flake8 and mypy